-- 3.1 What are the possible outcomes of a review? - 3.2 What happens if my application for review is upheld? - 3.3 What happens next if the IOPC makes a recommendation to an appropriate authority or when they are required to re-investigate your complaints? - 3.4 Will the IOPC investigate my complaints? - 3.5 Can I submit extra information following the decision? - 3.6 The decision refers to 'reasonable and proportionate'.
-What does this mean? - 3.7 Can the IOPC make determinations on complaints about lawfulness? - 3.8 What happens if I don't agree with the IOPC's decision? - 3.9 What happens if I don't agree with the local policing body's decision on my application for review? - 3.10 How do I complain about the conduct of the investigating officer who considered my complaints? - 3.11 Does the IOPC deal with compensation claims? - 3.12 Can the IOPC make the police apologise to me? - 3.13 What happens if I'm not happy with the service I received from the IOPC?
+- 3.1 What are the possible outcomes of a review? - 3.2 What happens if my application for review is upheld? - 3.3 What happens next if the IOPC makes a recommendation to an appropriate authority or when they are required to investigate my complaints? - 3.4 Can I submit extra information following the decision? - 3.5 The decision refers to 'reasonable and proportionate'.
+What does this mean? - 3.6 What happens if I don't agree with the IOPC's decision? - 3.7 What happens if I don't agree with the local policing body's decision on my application for review? - 3.8 What happens if I'm not happy with the service I received?

 This document is a continuation of the pre-decision FAQs.
 This FAQs document provides information about what happens after a decision about your application for review is made.
-To get information on what happens before a decision is made, please refer to our predecision FAQs.
+To get information on what happens before a decision is made, please refer to our pre-decision FAQs.